Darginec05/Yoopta-Editor/README.md

 Yoopta-Editor provides useful tools that can help you when working with the editor

-Here is list of available tools
+Here is a list of available tools

 - @yoopta/action-menu-list
 - @yoopta/toolbar